usamahafiz/usamahafiz/README.md

 Hi, I'm **Hafiz Muhammad Usama**, a Computer Science student at the University of Agriculture, Faisalabad (UAF).
 I'm currently pursuing a Bachelor's degree in Computer Science and am passionate about web development and problem-solving.

-I'm learning various web technologies like HTML, CSS, JavaScript, and ReactJS.
+I'm learning various web technologies, such as HTML, CSS, JavaScript, ReactJS, and React Native.
 I enjoy tackling coding challenges and participating in hackathons to sharpen my skills.

-Connect with me on [GitHub](https://github.com/usamahafiz) to see my latest projects!
+Connect with me on [GitHub](https://github.com/usamahafiz) and LinkedIn(https://www.linkedin.com/in/hafiz-usama-38a9922b0/) to see my latest projects!